 Naramata’s main service centre is Penticton, a city 16 km.
 (10 miles) south.
-Naramata does have a general store, post office, liquor agent, a few artisan and craft shops, bookstore at the Naramata Centre, and small antique shop.
+Naramata does have a general store, post office, liquor agent, a few fine arts, artisan and craft shops, a lavender farm, bookstore at the Naramata Centre, and a clothing store featuring locally designed and sewn garments.
 A full business directory is on the rest of this website-open the section page that covers the business you are looking for.

 What is the lay of the land?